pvrohin/Sphere_fitting_using_least_square_method/README.md

 # Sphere_fitting_using_least_square_method

 X,Y,Z are the point cloud information of the mask to which we are fitting the sphere.
-It will return radius and center of the sphere.
+Run the python file to get radius and centre of the sphere.